twajr/cka-prep-labs/README.md

 Version: 1.9.1

 ## Kops on GCE Setup / Notes
-The labs described here run with Kubernetes on GCP using the KOPS tool.
+The labs described here run with Kubernetes on GCE using the KOPS tool.
 Herein are notes for creation and setup, etc.

 [Getting Started with Kops on GCE](https://github.com/kubernetes/kops/blob/master/docs/tutorial/gce.md)
 ### Setup